hzbu820/EC521-Final-Project/slopspotter-extension/README.md

 1. Run `npm run build`.
 2. Open `chrome://extensions`, enable Developer Mode, and choose **Load unpacked**.
 3. Select the `dist/` directory.
-4. If you plan to use native messaging, ensure the host manifest is installed locally and that its name matches the value you enter in the popup.
+4. Install the native messaging host manifest via the Slopspotter CLI, and use the same host name in the popup field.

 For Firefox:

 1. Run `npm run build`.
 2. Visit `about:debugging#/runtime/this-firefox` and click **Load Temporary Add-on**.
 3. Choose `dist/manifest.json`.
-4. Confirm the native host manifest is registered if you select native messaging mode.
+4. Ensure the native host manifest is registered before attempting to run checks.

 ## Runtime behavior

 - **Content script** (`src/content/contentScript.js`) watches chat-style UIs for `<pre><code>` blocks, parses them with language-specific regexes, and sends package lists to the background service.
-- **Background service worker** (`src/background/index.js`) talks either to the HTTP API (`/check-packages`) or to the native messaging host, then falls back to heuristics if neither is reachable.
+- **Background service worker** (`src/background/index.js`) communicates exclusively with the native messaging host (the Python CLI) and falls back to heuristics if the host cannot be reached.
 - **Inline indicators** map risk (`high`, `medium`, `low`, `unknown`) to red/yellow/green chips; hovering reveals metadata, confidence scores, and registry links.
-- **Popup UI** (`dist/popup.html`) lets you pick the connection method (HTTP vs native host), configure the endpoint/host name, and toggle automatic analysis of new code appearing in the chat UI.
+- **Popup UI** (`dist/popup.html`) lets you enter the native host ID and toggle automatic analysis of new code appearing in the chat UI.

 If the backend is offline, the extension still renders heuristic estimates and displays a warning banner.